KonstadinosAngelis/node-db-challenge/README.md

 Demonstrate your understanding of this week's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

 - [ ] Explain the difference between `Relational Databases` and `SQL`.
+  Relational database is a software that keeps data organised into a particular type of table, SQL is a language used to control and access Relational Databases

-- [ ] Why do tables need a `primary key`?
+- [ ] Why do tables need a `primary key`? it insures data can't get lost and become un-retreivable and allows for multiples of the exact same entry

 - [ ] What is the name given to a table column that references the primary key on another table.
+  Foregin key

-- [ ] What do we need in order to have a _many to many_ relationship between two tables.
+- [ ] What do we need in order to have a _many to many_ relationship between two tables. an Index table

 ## Minimum Viable Product